azdavis/dotfiles/readme.rst

 changes and keeping your own modifications intact.
 If you commit your changes in ``~/.config``, the update script will respect them.

-More technically, the update script rebases your local HEAD against the upstream origin/master.
+The update script rebases your local HEAD against the upstream origin/master.
 If merge conflicts arise between upstream and what you have, the conflicts are always resolved with your version.

 If you understand and accept the risks::